Noname057(16): United States

 Also, hackers from NoName057(16) carried out attacks on the websites of American companies from various fields of activity.

 As a result of one of these attacks the website of the ITT company ceased to be available to users for a long time.

 Denmark

-The group claimed responsibility for DDOS attacks on the sites of a number of businesses in the financial sector, along with the Ministry of Finance in January 2023, due to the Danish support to Ukraine.
+The group claimed responsibility for DDoS attacks on the sites of a number of businesses in the financial sector, along with the Ministry of Finance in January 2023, due to the Danish support to Ukraine.
+And September 2023 tha Danish data commissioners website.

+Most recently an attack against Danish municipalities and Ministry of Transportation.
+Downtime for the majority of the municipalities: less than 30 minutes.

+Germany

+The group claimed responsibility for DDoS attacks on the sites of a number of Government and businesses sites, along with the Federal Foreign Office, Bundestag and the Platform for the Reconstruction in Ukraine which were unsuccessful in February to April 2023.

 Norway

 As a kind of protest against the decision of the Norwegian authorities to ban the delivery of goods to Russian citizens in the Svalbard archipelago, the NoName057(16) group organized attacks on a number of sites in Norway.
 The attacks were noticed by the local media.

 Poland

 The group also carried out DDOS attacks against Poland's Internet infrastructure in different periods of time.

 Finland

-A cyber attack on the website of the Finnish Parliament was covered in media significantly.
+A cyber attack on the website of the Finnish Parliament occurred after Finland joined NATO on April 4, 2023.
 Finnish journalists ranked the group as pro-Russian.

 As a result of the incident, the Finnish criminal police launched a preliminary investigation.